melvynator/ELK_twitter/README.md

 # ELK for Twitter

+## Introduction

-This repo aim to provide a fully working out of the box data pipeline for Twitter using the ELK stack.
+This repository aim to provide a fully working out of the box data pipeline for Twitter using the ELK stack.

 The presentation-example folder contains a fully working example that I use in the presentation of this pipeline: <insert link here later>, you can use it to play around and familiarize yourself with ELK.

+## Requirements

-You need to have installed ELasticsearch, Logstash and Kibana to use it.
+You need to have installed ELasticsearch, Logstash and Kibana to use this pipeline.

 You also need a twitter developer account.

+## Getting started

 Clone the repository:

 `git clone https://github.com/melvynator/ELK_twitter.git`

-Once you have downloaded the repository:
+Once you have downloaded the repository open the file:

-Open the file located:

 `ELK_twitter/twitter-ELK/config/twitter-pipeline.conf`

-And replace the "<YOUR-KEY>" by your corresponding keys.
+And replace the "<YOUR-KEY>" by your corresponding twitter key.

 `
 consumer_key => "<YOUR-KEY>"